 Financial Outlook of the Medicare Program

-The Medicare Part A (HI) Trust Fund will be solvent until 2030, which is the same as was projected last year.
-In 2030, payroll taxes alone are estimated to be sufficient to cover 86 percent of HI costs.
+The Medicare Part A (HI) Trust Fund will be solvent until 2028, which is two years earlier than was projected last year.
+In 2028, payroll taxes alone are estimated to be sufficient to cover 87 percent of HI costs.

-Medicare's actuarial shortfall decreased from last year.
-The HI Trust Fund now has a projected 75-year actuarial deficit equal to 0.68 percent of payroll compared with last year's estimate of 0.87 percent.
-This is much less than the 3.88 percent of payroll that the Trustees estimated before the Affordable Care Act became law.
-In other words, the HI Trust Fund's fiscal imbalance could be solved by increasing payroll taxes by 0.68 percent, by reducing the program's spending by a corresponding amount, or by some combination of the two.
+Medicare’s actuarial shortfall increased from last year.
+The HI Trust Fund now has a projected 75-year actuarial deficit equal to 0.73 percent of payroll compared with last year’s estimate of 0.68 percent.
+This is still much less than the 3.88 percent of payroll that the Trustees estimated before the Affordable Care Act became law.
+In other words, the HI Trust Fund’s fiscal imbalance could be solved by increasing payroll taxes by 0.73 percent, by reducing the program’s spending by a corresponding amount, or by some combination of the two.

-Costs for Part B (SMI Trust Fund) are growing due to the aging population and rising health care costs, but long-term projects are lower than last year.
-Part B spending, which was 1.5 percent of GDP in 2014, the same as it was in 2013, is projected to increase to 2.4 percent in 2089.
-Last year, it was projected to increase to 3.2 percent in 2088.
+Costs for Part B (SMI Trust Fund) are growing due to the aging population and rising health care costs.
+Part B spending, which was 2.1 percent of GDP in 2015 is projected to increase to 3.5 percent in 2037 and to 3.8 percent in 2090.
 These increases are lower than those projected before enactment of the Affordable Care Act – i.e. that costs would rise to 4.5 percent of GDP in 75 years.

 Medicare Part B Premium and Deductible

-The standard Part B monthly premium for 2016 is projected to remain at $104.90 for about 70 percent of Medicare beneficiaries because of a hold harmless provision in the law that protects their Social Security benefits from being reduced when there is no cost-of-living increase, which is what the Social Security Trustees are projecting.
-However, the standard monthly premium is projected to increase by a large amount – from $104.90 to $159.30 – for 30 percent of beneficiaries not protected by the hold harmless provision.
-These individuals include new Medicare Part B beneficiaries and current enrollees who do not have the Part B premium withheld from their Social Security benefit.
+The Part B monthly premium for 2017 is projected to increase slightly ($104.90 to $107.60 for someone receiving an average Social Security benefit) for about 70 percent of Medicare beneficiaries because of the projected 0.2 percent Social Security cost-of-living adjustment (COLA) for 2017.
+The hold harmless provision in the law protects Social Security benefits from being reduced if there is no COLA or the COLA is not large enough to cover the increase in the Part B premium.
+However, the standard monthly premium is projected to increase from $121.80 to $149.00 for about 30 percent of beneficiaries who are not protected by the hold harmless provision.
+These individuals include Medicare Part B beneficiaries new to Medicare in 2017 and current enrollees who do not have the Part B premium withheld from their Social Security benefit.
 State Medicaid programs – that pay the Part B premiums for low-income beneficiaries dually eligible for Medicare and Medicaid – will also pay the higher rate.
-Higher-income beneficiaries (incomes exceeding $85,000 for an individual and $170,000 for a couple) will pay even larger income-related monthly premiums, which are projected to range from $223.00 to $509.80 in 2016 compared with $146.90 to $335.70 during the last three years.
-The annual deductible is projected to increase from $147.00 to $223.00.
+Higher-income beneficiaries (incomes exceeding $85,000 for an individual and $170,000 for a couple) will pay even larger income-related monthly premiums, which are projected to range from $204.40 to 467.20 in 2017 compared with $166.30 to $380.20 in 2016.
+The annual deductible is projected to increase from $166.00 to $204.00 for all beneficiaries in 2017.

 Medicare Part D